 At the end of each module students will be invited to complete a survey evaluating various aspects of the module.
 Please engage with this survey as fully as you can.
-Lecturers are pleased to have the benefit of your comments in helping them to review their teaching and assessment and to integrate improvements.
+Lecturers are pleased to have the benefit of your comments in helping them to review their teaching and assessment with a view to enhancing both.